vostok/hercules/doc/event-schema/log-event-schema.md

-  environment?: String # Environment release?: String # Release version of application traceId?: String or UUID # Trace identifier fingerprint?: Vector<String> # Labels for grouping in Sentry platform?: String # Platform of application logger?: String # Logger which created the event
+  environment?: String # Environment release?: String # Release version of application traceId?: String or UUID # Trace identifier fingerprint?: Vector<String> or String # Labels for grouping in Sentry platform?: String # Platform of application logger?: String # Logger which created the event
 ```